mooyoul/lambdaless/email-subscription/README.md

 });
 ```

-This will create one resource that stores given email address to DynamoDB Table.
+This will create an API that stores given email address to DynamoDB Table.

 ### Testing